New skein invariants of links: Skein theory for the generalized invariants

-More precisely, applying Propositions~\ref{orderxings} and Proposition~\ref{skeinrule}, we start by selecting in $AB$ the crossing numbered 1 and we rename $AB$ to $L_{\varepsilon_1}$.
+More precisely, we start by selecting in $AB$ the crossing numbered 1 and we rename $AB$ to $L_{\varepsilon_1}$.
 After switching crossing~1 we select the crossing numbered 2 and we proceed similarly until we reach crossing~$r$.
 After switching crossing $r$ we obtain the diagram $L_{-\varepsilon_r}$, which is in fact $\frac{A}{B}$.
 Namely, we have the sequence of generic diagrams with component $A$ coming before $B$: